zackedelman/CBD-Coin/README.md

-CBD Coin Will Revolutionize the CBD Commerce World.
+CBD Coin, created for CBD eCommerce Use.